sbancuz/Appunti/Minimax algorithm.md

 $$
 \text{Eval}(s) = \sum w_{i}f_{i}(s) \qquad \text{ with} \sum w_{i} = 1
 $$
 Cutting off the search at a fixed depth can easily lead to errors due to the approximate nature of the evaluation function.
 For example when reaching a certain $d$ we find a very good move but the opponent response will capture a queen with no compensation.
-This means that we shouldn't always use the evaluation function, but be restricted to the **quiescent** cases -- that is states where the next action will wildly swing the eval.
+This means that we shouldn't always use the evaluation function, but be restricted to the **quiescent** cases -- that is states where the next action will not wildly swing the eval.
 For the other cases the evaluation function should never be computed.

 Another problem would be the **horizon effect** -- that is when an evaluation function will delay an inevitable bad move by doing some other bad moves, ending up in a worse position overall.
 This can be mitigated by allowing **singular extensions** of some branches of the computation for moves that are *clearly better*.
 ### Forward pruning